I’m an author (or illustrator)! How can I participate in the Read Local Challenge?

 We collect ONE signed copy of each book featured in the challenge to be used as prizes for our readers!
 Readers who accept the challenge and Read Local will be eligible to win prizes, such as signed copies of books and Skype visits from selected Read Local authors/illustrators.

-We encourage you to offer one of our Skype visit prizes, and we know readers are excited to make these live connections with our authors/illustrators but it is not required.
-But if you’re nervous about trying something new … don’t worry!
+We encourage you to offer virtual visits, as there may be some farther-outlying schools that are difficult for our authors to get to for an in-person Read Local Party.
+We know readers are excited to make these live connections with our authors/illustrators, and we would like to encourage this as much as possible.
+However, it is not required.
+If you would like to offer virtual visits, but you’re nervous about trying something new … don’t worry!
 It’s easy, and we can teach you how to do it. 🙂

 What else do you need from me?